telerik/blazor-docs/components/grid/manual-operations.md

 }
 ````

->caption If you have all the data at once, the Telerik .ToDataSourceResult(request) extension method can manage the operations for you
+### If you have all the data at once, the Telerik .ToDataSourceResult(request) extension method can manage the operations for you

 ````CSHTML
 Using Telerik DataSource extension methods to manipulate all the data into paged chunks and also perform other operations like filtering, sorting, etc. There is a deliberate delay in the data source operations in this example to mimic real life delays and to showcase the async nature of the calls.